Yuri-Rassokhin/flex-cartesian/README.md

 s.output(colorize: true)
 ```

-This code is 100% practical, and it shows way for the use cases of FlexCartesian.
+This code is 100% practical and illustrative.
+You can benchmark:
-You can benchmark

 - Local block devices using 'dd'
 - GPU-to-Storage connection using 'gdsio'